avo-hq/docs.avohq.io/docs/2.0/authorization.md

 ## Associations

-When using relationships, you would like to set policies for `creating` new records on the association, allowing to `attach`, `detach`, `create` or `destroy` relevant records.
+When using associations, you would like to set policies for `creating` new records on the association, allowing to `attach`, `detach`, `create` or `destroy` relevant records.
 Again, Avo makes this easy using a straightforward naming schema.

 :::warning
 make sure you use the same pluralization as the association name.